stevencrawford/job-tailor/README.md

 pnpm run docker:up
 ```

-This will start PostgresDB and Redis containers.
+This will start PostgreSQL and Redis containers.

 Run database migrations:
 ```bash